 This is a private itinerary including a car and driver and local English-speaking tour guides for sightseeing.
 The itinerary is completely flexible, so you can choose your own number of nights, change accommodation, add excursions and extend your holiday.

 MUMBAI Formerly known as Bombay, Mumbai is located on the Arabian Sea coast and is the most populous of India’s cities.
-During your time here you’ll visit Rudyard Kipling’s birthplace, the J. J. School of Art campus, as well as many of the city’s most famous sights.
-Other highlights you'll see during your time here include the Prince of Wales Museum and the simple Mani Bhawan where Mahatma Gandhi stayed when he was in Mumbai.
+During your time here you’ll visit Rudyard Kipling’s birthplace, the J. J. School of Art campus, as well as many others of the city’s most famous sights including the Prince of Wales Museum and the simple Mani Bhawan where Mahatma Gandhi stayed when he was in Mumbai.
+For a unique experience and a glimpse into what makes this city tick, you'll be rising early for the Mumbai by Dawn tour.

-PENCH Less frequently visited than some of India’s other parks, Pench supports a rich and diverse array of wildlife.
+PENCH Fly to the heart of India, home to its best national parks and continue by road to Pench.
+Less frequently visited than some of India’s other parks, Pench supports a rich and diverse array of wildlife.
 Enjoy morning and afternoon game drives in search of the elusive tiger.
 Notoriously hard to find, the presence of these magnificent beasts may be revealed by a paw print in the dust or the cry of deer.

 KANHA Famously the inspiration for The Jungle Book, Kanha is one of the best places in India to see tigers in the wild.
 Experience the thrill of searching for tigers during morning and afternoon game drives in the park and if you’re lucky then you may spot a real-life Shere Khan!
 The park’s bamboo forests, grassy meadows and ravines are home to diverse wildlife.